Coastal Ecosystems at Risk

 At the Galiano Conservancy, we are providing research and raising awareness for the many species that use this marine environment through public outreach and our environmental education programs.
 We are working as part of the Southern Strait of Georgia Marine Conservation Network for the establishment of a National Marine Conservation Area (NMCA), which will provide protection of critical habitat for species at risk and conscientious management of these coastal ecosystems from seafloor to seashore.
 At the Galiano Conservancy we have recently focused on rockfish research, and are raising awareness about the Rockfish Conservation Areas in our region to promote their recovery from overfishing.

-The Galiano Conservancy Association recently completed the Freedom to Swim: Research Portion for the Rockfish Recovery Project, sponsored primarily by Mountain Equipment Co-op, during which we discovered that there are rockfish both inside and outside RCAs around Galiano, but not as many as there should be, and only representing a few of the species that we hoped to see in the area.
-We are now continuing monitoring and need YOU.
+In 2012 the Galiano Conservancy Association completed the Freedom to Swim: Research Portion for the Rockfish Recovery Project, sponsored primarily by Mountain Equipment Co-op, during which we discovered that there are rockfish both inside and outside RCAs around Galiano, but not as many as there should be, and only representing a few of the species that we hoped to see in the area.

 What can you do to help?